DoctorDragon/l4d2-tourney-rules/rules.md

 ######5.7.3 Screenshots are mandatory
-Each team is allowed up to one (1) pause per round to request screenshots.
+Each team is allowed up to one (1) pause per round to request screenshots from each player of the opponent team.

 Each competitor must take a screenshot whenever asked by anyone in the server.

 ######5.7.4 Privacy
-Competitors are never required to provide demos or screenshots to anyone except the staff.
+Competitors are required to provide demos or screenshots to the staff and their respective opponent for the given match.
 Although there is no basis for an expectation of privacy, they are considered confidential and will be shared only for:

 - Asking second opinions of skilled players who are trusted to keep what